domichel/GenCol/README.md

 ...snip...
 * Overlay "GenCool" could not be found in the remote lists.
 ```
-You can ignore that warning, it's normal because GenCool is not in laman's remote list of overlays.
+You can ignore that warning, it's normal because GenCool is not in layman's remote list of overlays.